dsccommunity/xPSDesiredStateConfiguration/README.md

 * **Path**: The source path of the package.
 * **ProductId**: The product ID of the package (usually a GUID).
 * **Arguments**: Command line arguments passed on the installation command line.
+    - When installing MSI packages, the `/quiet` and `/norestart` arguments are automatically applied.
 * **Credential**: PSCredential needed to access Path.
 * **ReturnCode**: An array of return codes that are returned after a successful installation.
 * **LogPath**: The destination path of the log.